Alcohol and Cancer

 The Bottom Line

-To decrease your chances of cancer and other serious health problems, try to limit your drinking.
-If you drink alcohol, try to drink less often and aim for a maximum average of 1 a day if you’re a woman and 2 a day if you’re a man.
+The newest research makes one message clear: no amount of alcohol is completely safe.
+Even small or “moderate” amounts increase your risk of cancer and other serious health problems.
+If you choose to drink and want to decrease your chances of cancer and other serious health problems, try to drink less often and aim for a maximum average of 1 a day if you’re a woman and 2 a day if you’re a man.

 All articles are reviewed and approved by Dr. Diana Zuckerman and other senior staff.